yacine-baghli/bio-wm/README.md

 This project is proprietary.
 See [LICENSE](LICENSE) for details.

 Viewing and forking for personal, non-commercial evaluation is permitted.
-For any other use, contact: **yacine.baghli@outlook.fr**
+For any other use, contact: **yacine.baghli@gmail.com**

 ---